 - This holiday is not available for solo travellers

 - Extra nights along the trail are bookable upon request

 - Bike rental (standard trekking bike, e-bike or top bike)

 We can provide high-quality rental bikes and additional equipment if requested.
 These bikes have been specially designed for our bike tours.
 They are comfortable, safe and sturdy bikes and therefore perfect to undertake tours of several days duration.

-Our standard rental bikes are 21- gears touring bikes.
-7- gears touring bikes (unisex model) are also available if requested but only for some of our bike tours.
+Our standard rental bikes are 21-gear touring bikes (men’s and women’s frames available).
 The bikes and appending equipment (repair kit, pump, spare inner tube, wheel-lock, saddlebag,…) will be at your disposal in the arrival hotel.
 At the end of your bike tour, you simply leave the rental bike at the last hotel – we take care of the return.